Regional Planning

 9781845420277 Edward Elgar Publishing

-Edited by David A. Plane, Professor of Geography and Regional Development, University of Arizona, Lawrence D. Mann, former Professor Emeritus of Planning and of Regional Development, University of Arizona, Kenneth Button, University Professor, Schar School of Policy and Government, George Mason University, US and Peter Nijkamp, Adam Mickiewicz University, Poznan, Poland, Jheronimus Academy of Data Science (JADS) in ‘s-Hertogenbosch, the Netherlands and the Universitatea Alexandru Ioan Cuza din Iasi, Iasi, Romania
+Edited by David A. Plane, Professor of Geography and Regional Development, University of Arizona, Lawrence D. Mann, former Professor Emeritus of Planning and of Regional Development, University of Arizona, Kenneth Button, University Professor, Schar School of Policy and Government, George Mason University, US and Peter Nijkamp, Professor Emeritus, Vrije Universiteit Amsterdam, the Netherlands, the Centre for European Studies, Universitatea Alexandru Ioan Cuza din Iasi, Romania and the School of Public Policy and Management, Tsinghua University, China

 Publication Date: January 2007 ISBN: 978 1 84542 027 7 Extent: 712 pp